Plaintiffs drop claim to attorney fees, other motions in rendering plant related cases

 "We filed that case at the beginning of the rendering plant fiasco to force the City of Gadsden, Gadsden Airport Authority and Gadsden Water Works and Sewer Board to disclose public records to us regarding their behind-closed-doors actions to bring the rendering plant to the airport," Chadwick maintained in his statement.

-He said it took filing the lawsuit, legal motions, Freedom of Information Act requests, a three-day hearing in the zoning case, subpoenas and depositions to "reveal the full extent of their clandestine plan."
+He said that took filing the lawsuit, legal motions, Freedom of Information Act requests, a three-day hearing in the zoning case, subpoenas and depositions.

 Chadwick said the plaintiffs had a right to be reimbursed, but this case "was never about attorney fees or any other objective other than to stop the rendering plant and to save the community we love."